The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: Chandra limits on X-ray counterparts of FRB detected by FAST and SRT

 We have organized a simultaneous coverage of the \textit{Chandra} observation with FAST and SRT observations aimed at searching for X-ray counterparts of FRB. \textit{Chandra} observation took place on April 20, from 5:28 to 13:50 UT and lasted for 8.3 hrs.

-The Sardinia Radio Telescope (SRT; \citealt{bolli,prandoni}) observed FRB20201124A on 20 April 2021 for 3 hours starting at 10:30 UT.
+SRT \citep{bolli,prandoni} observed \frb\ on 20 April 2021 for 3 hours starting at 10:30 UT.
 Observations were performed both at 1.5 GHz and 330 MHz.
 Data at 1.5~GHz were recorded with the ATNF digital backend PDFB3\footnote{\url{http://www.srt.inaf.it/media/uploads/astronomers/dfb.pdf}} in search mode over an effective bandwidth of 420\,MHz split into 1\,MHz channels.
 Total intensity data were 2-bit sampled every 100\,$\mu$s.
 Data at 330~MHz were recorded with the ROACH1 digital backend in baseband mode over a bandwidth of 64\,MHz which was subsequently split into 0.25\,MHz channels.
-The raw data were coherently dedispersed at the DM of the burst (DM = 413\,pc\,cm$^{- 3}$, and the resulting total intensity data were 8-bit sampled every 128\,$\mu$s.
-A search for single pulses was performed on the data using the {\sc spandak} pipeline\footnote{\url{https://github.com/gajjarv/PulsarSearch}} \citep{gajjar18} The pipeline uses {\sc rfifind} from the {\sc presto} package\footnote{\url{https://github.com/scottransom/presto}} \citep{ransom2001} for high-level radio frequency interference (RFI) excision.
-The search for bursts/single pulses was conducted through {\sc Heimdall} \citep{bbb+12} to quickly search across a DM range from 0 to 1000\,pc\,cm$^{-3}$.
-The de-dispersed time-series were searched for pulses using a matched-filtering technique with a maximum window size of 400 ms. Each candidate found by {\sc Heimdall} at DMs within the range 400--450\,pc\,cm$^{-3}$ was scrutinized against all other candidates using an additional selection method to validate and identify only the genuine ones.
-A single candidate not resembling RFI was found in the data at 1.5 GHz at barycentric time 10:44:13.830 UTC at a DM compatible with that of FRB20201124A: DM = 421(4)\,pc\,cm$^{-3}$ (uncertainties in parentheses corresponding to $1\sigma$ here and in the following).
-The burst had a signal-to-noise ratio $S / N = 27.3$ and a width $W = 10$\,ms, resulting in a fluence $F= 13(3)$\,Jy\,ms. Since the data are uncalibrated, the estimated fluence of the burst was calculated using the modified radiometer equation (see e.g. \citealt{lorimer04}) adopting an antenna gain of 0.55\,K/Jy, a system temperature of 30\,K. Nothing significant was observed at a corresponding time in the data at 330 MHz, or at any other time during the observing session down to a limiting fluence of 7 Jy ms.
+The raw data were coherently dedispersed (removing the intrachannel smearing only) at the DM of the FRB (DM = 413\,pc\,cm$^{- 3}$, as quoted by, i.e., \citealt{ATel14497}) and the resulting total intensity data were 8-bit sampled every 128\,$\mu$s.
+A search for single pulses was performed on the data using the {\sc spandak} pipeline\footnote{\url{https://github.com/gajjarv/PulsarSearch}} \citep{gajjar18}.
+The pipeline uses {\sc rfifind} from the {\sc presto} package\footnote{\url{https://github.com/scottransom/presto}} \citep{ransom2001} for high-level radio frequency interference (RFI) excision.
+It then performs a first search for bursts through {\sc Heimdall} \citep{bbb+12}.
+A DM range from 0 to 1000\,pc\,cm$^{-3}$ was searched for at 1.5 GHz using a maximum window size for matched-filtering of 130 ms. In the case of the coherently dedispersed 330~MHz data, a finer search was performed in the DM range 400--450 \,pc\,cm$^{-3}$, with a maximum window size of 260 ms. The pipeline finally performs sifting of the dedispersed data and produces plots for the surviving candidates.
+Each candidate found by {\sc Heimdall} at DMs within the range 400--450\,pc\,cm$^{-3}$ was visually examined.
+In order to validate genuine candidates, we ran an ad-hoc program with more sensitive RFI excision procedures optimized for SRT data.
+This program searches for the most corrupted frequency channels in the DM zero data using the spectral kurtosis algorithm, with $5\sigma$ thresholding, as provided by the software package {\sc your} \footnote{\url{https://github.com/thepetabyteproject/your/}} \citep{Aggarwal2020}.
+It then applies baseline subtraction and normalizes the data for the average bandpass.
+A check for possible corrupted temporal bins due to the presence of impulsive RFI is then performed with inter-quantile range mitigation, similarly to \cite{10.1117/12.2559937}.
+Finally, it dedisperses the data to the derived DM and smooths them via a 2D Gaussian filter.
+A single candidate not resembling RFI was found in the data at 1.5 GHz at barycentric time 10:44:13.815 TDB (reported at infinite frequency) at a DM compatible with that of \frb: DM = 421$\pm$ 4\,pc\,cm$^{-3}$.
+The burst had a signal-to-noise ratio $S / N = 27.3$ and a width $W = 10$\,ms, resulting in a fluence $F= 13\pm3$\,Jy\,ms. Since the data are uncalibrated, the estimated fluence of the burst was calculated using the modified radiometer equation (see e.g. \citealt{lorimer04}) adopting an antenna gain of 0.55\,K/Jy, a system temperature of 30\,K. No burst was observed in the data at 330 MHz either simultaneously with the burst at 1.5~GHz (with the time series both shifted to infinite frequency in order to remove the delay introduced by DM at the two different frequencies), or at any other time during the observing session, down to a limiting fluence of 7 Jy ms.